Citrix Secure Private Access

 By default, the SAML assertion utilizes the email address associated with the user’s Active Directory account (identity provider) with the email address associated with the user’s SaaS or web app account (service provider).

 Set enhanced security policies for SaaS apps.
 (For example, watermark, copy-paste restriction, and prevent downloads.) - To protect content, organizations incorporate enhanced security policies within the SaaS applications.
-Each policy enforces a restriction on the embedded browser when using Workspace app for desktop or on Secure Browser when using Workspace app web or mobile.
+Each policy enforces a restriction on the Citrix Enterprise Browser when using Workspace app for desktop or on Secure Browser when using Workspace app web or mobile.

-- Preferred browser: Disables local browser use and relies on the embedded browser engine (Workspace app - desktop) or Secure Browser (Workspace app – mobile and web).
+- Preferred browser: Disables local browser use and relies on the Citrix Enterprise Browser engine (Workspace app - desktop) or Secure Browser (Workspace app – mobile and web).

 - Restrict clipboard access: Disables cut/copy/paste operations between the app and endpoint clipboard.